HarrisonBredahl/Area-of-a-triangle/README.md

 # Area-of-a-triangle
-Simple set of java code to find the area of a triangle using Heron's formula in java scrript
+Simple set of code to find the area of a triangle using Heron's formula in java script